-New rules came into force in January 2015 for freelancers and small businesses, making it easier to set up as a self-employed or freelance worker in France.
+New rules for freelancers and small businesses, making it easier to set up as a self-employed or freelance worker in France.

-If searching for a job in France is not something you would like to do and you are thinking of setting up as a freelance or self-employed worker, new French regulation has made it simplier for foreigners to set up a small business in France.
+If searching for a job in France is not something you would like to do and you are thinking of setting up as a freelance or self-employed worker, new French regulation has made it simpler for foreigners to set up a small business in France.

 As from January 2015 under a new law you will be able to set up a small business or be self-employed or freelance in France under a new micro-entreprise regime, which merges the old auto-entrepreneur and micro-entreprise systems.
 Some freelancers can also choose to work through a system called portage salarial or join a workers’ co-operative instead of setting up their own business.

 Becoming a French micro-entreprise

 It is quite easy to register and run your business as a micro-entreprise.
 It has simplified tax and accounting requirements and you pay your taxes and social charges online.
 However, you pay tax and social charges on any expenses that you invoice so if you are likely to incur substantial costs of this nature, then you should investigate other business set-ups.

 Details of the new law, known as the Loi Pinel, after Sylvia Pinel, the minister who proposed the changes, are still emerging so check for any new updates.

 Working as a micro-entreprise (previously micro-entreprise or auto-entrepreneur) is not a legal business structure but a tax status.
 The legal structure is an Entreprise Individuelle (EI) that is someone running a business as a sole trader rather than as a limited company.
 You can’t be taxed under this system if you set up a EURL or SARL.
 For more information on these forms of business structure, see our guide to setting up a business in France.

 To find out about taxation and other charges for small businesses and freelancers, see Expatica’s guide to taxation and social charges when setting up a business in France.